Q:

 A:

 carbon block is a porous solid material in the form of graphite processed by a special process.
-It has a microporous structure, a large surface area, and is easy to contact with a variety of chemical substances, making it stable at high temperatures.
-The main characteristics of carbon blocks include:
+It has a microporous structure, a substantial surface area, and is easy to contact with a variety of chemical substances, making it stable at high temperatures.
+And The main characteristics of carbon blocks include:

 Get a Free Quote